Cecil Kelley criticality accident: Kelley's clinical course

 For the first hour and forty minutes after the accident, Kelley was incoherent, and went through waves of intense vomiting and retching.
 He then stabilized, was once again able to converse normally, and was able to have his pulse taken and his blood drawn.
-The blood sample indicated that Kelley had been exposed to about 9 Gy from fast neutrons and 27 Gy from gamma rays; a total of 36 Gy.
+The blood sample indicated that Kelley had been exposed to about 9 Gy from fast neutrons and 27 Gy from gamma rays—a total of 36 Gy.
 For an adult human, exposure to 2 Gy from an unfocused radiation source such as an excursion will cause radiation sickness but is not definitely lethal; about 4.5 to 5 Gy is the LD_{50}, or median lethal dose; 8 Gy is the LD_{99}.
-Kelley had received more than 7 times the LD_{50}.
+Kelley had received more than 7 times the LD_{50} and at least 4 times the LD_{99}.
 Although the medical staff in the emergency room took steps to ease his pain with pethidine and morphine, previous research on radiation exposure in animals indicated Kelley's death was inevitable.
 Within six hours his lymphocytes were all but gone.
 A bone biopsy 24 hours after the incident produced bone marrow that was watery and contained no red blood cells.
 Numerous blood transfusions had no lasting helpful effect: Only 35 hours after his initial exposure and after a final bout of intense restlessness, agitation, sweating, becoming ashen-skinned, and having an irregular pulse, Kelley died of heart failure.